-Solicitation for Prostitution - Penal Code (PC) 647(b) Lawyer
+Solicitation for Prostitution - Penal Code (PC) 647(b) Lawyer in OC

 Wais Azami defends charges of Solicitation for Prostitution in Garden Grove within all of Orange County.
 Such matters require the attorney to be discreet and precisely follow client's wishes to reduce unnecessary embarrassment.

 What is PC 647(b), Solicitation for prostitution?